-Ferry Projects - We have experienced construction challenges and previous cost increases on our seventy-vehicle ferry project and two forty-vehicle ferry projects.
+Ferry Projects - We have experienced construction challenges and cost increases on our seventy-vehicle ferry and forty-vehicle ferry projects.
 See Note 2 for further discussion of our project impacts.

 Initiatives to Improve Operating Results and Generate Stable, Profitable Growth